yargs/yargs/docs/api.md

 For additional configuration options, see [yargs-parser's configuration](https://github.com/yargs/yargs-parser#configuration).

-_Note: configuraton should be top level keys on the `obj` passed to `parserConfiguration`, not populated under the configuration key, as in `yargs-parser`._
+_Note: configuration should be top level keys on the `obj` passed to `parserConfiguration`, not populated under the configuration key, as in `yargs-parser`._

 <a name="pkg-conf"></a>
 .pkgConf(key, [cwd])